 - questions FINRA may ask or consider when examining your firm for compliance with such obligations.

 - Noteworthy findings that FINRA has noted at some—but not all—member firms, including:

-- findings we highlighted in prior Reports and that we continue to note in recent examinations;
+- findings we highlighted in prior Reports and that we continue to note in recent oversight activities;

-- Select effective practices FINRA observed in recent exams, as well as those we noted in prior Exam Findings Reports and which we continue to see, that may help member firms, depending on their business model, evaluate their own programs.
+- Select effective practices FINRA observed through our oversight activities, as well as those we noted in prior Reports and which we continue to see, that may help member firms, depending on their business model, evaluate their own programs.

-As a reminder, the Report—like our previous Exam Findings Reports and Priorities Letters—does not create any new legal or regulatory requirements or new interpretations of existing requirements, or relieve member firms of any existing obligations under federal securities laws and regulations.
-You should not infer that FINRA requires member firms to implement any specific practices described in this report that extend beyond the requirements of existing federal securities provisions or FINRA rules.
+As a reminder, the Report—like our previous Exam and Risk Monitoring Reports, Findings Reports and Priorities Letters—does not create any new legal or regulatory requirements or new interpretations of existing requirements, or relieve member firms of any existing obligations under federal securities laws and regulations.
+You should not infer that FINRA requires member firms to implement any specific practices described in this Report that extend beyond the requirements of existing federal securities provisions or FINRA rules.
 Rather, member firms may consider the information in this Report in developing new, or modifying existing, practices that are reasonably designed to achieve compliance with relevant regulatory obligations based on the member firm’s size and business model.
 Moreover, some questions may not be relevant due to certain member firms’ business models, size or practices.